NullixAT/framelix-core/README.md

 This repository is currently in pre-alpha, in constant changes.
 I develop the core and tests from ground up.
 I let you know when there is something new to test it out.
 I will try to make some projects based on this framework available in early/mid 2022

 ## Submodule
 This repository is only for developers.
-There are products and application that are based on this core, but this repository only contains the core module where you can start developing your own modules from.
+There are products and applications that are based on this core, but this repository only contains the core module where you can start developing your own modules from.

 ## Main Features
 * Built-In responsive backend - Don't worry about layout, build business logic.